knative/docs/docs/eventing/brokers/broker-admin-config-options.md

         brokerClass: MTChannelBasedBroker
 ```

+  !!! note
+      Be aware that different broker classes usually require different configuration ConfigMaps.
+See the section at the beginning for an example on a per-namespace configuration of the used ConfigMap.

 ## Configuring delivery spec defaults

 You can configure default event delivery parameters for Brokers that are applied in cases where an event fails to be delivered: